Women's Auxiliary Army Corps (New Zealand): Recruitment

 The WWSA initially screened applicants for the WAAC.
 However, it ceased to be involved after a few months as there was increasing dissatisfaction with how recruitment was being handled.
 Instead, applications were made to the National Service Department, responsible for recruitment into the New Zealand Military Forces.

-Applicants had to be aged between 18 to 50 to qualify for service on the Home Front and to serve abroad, they had to be between 23 and 40 years old.
+Applicants had to be aged between 18 and 50 to qualify for service on the Home Front and to serve abroad, they had to be between 23 and 40 years old.
 Some early recruits were civilian employees of the Army who were already performing administrative and catering duties at various facilities around New Zealand.
 In addition, WWSA volunteers serving in the canteens of the New Zealand Forces Club in Cairo, run for personnel of the 2nd New Zealand Expeditionary Force (2NZEF), became part of the WAAC.
 These volunteers, the first New Zealand women to serve overseas in aid of the war effort, were known as Tuis.
 The tui, a native bird of New Zealand, became the emblem of the WAAC.

 WAAC personnel were required to serve for the duration of the war and then a 12-month period afterwards, unless discharged prior.
 From October 1942, following an amendment to the Defence Emergency Regulations 1941, they were subject to many of the laws and regulations that applied to male personnel of the New Zealand Military Forces, but also enjoyed some of the benefits as well.